discrete-notes/discrete-notes.github.io/_posts/2020-04-10-network-decomposition-2-impact.md

 We can iterate this for all the color classes, just as we did when we had a proper coloring.
 Let us check the complexity.
 For each color we need the view at distance $d$, which takes $d$ rounds, and there are $c$ colors, so we have an algorithm in basically $d\times c$ rounds.
-As we look for a network decomposition with polylogarithmic parameters, this gives us a polylogarithmic algorithm, which is awesome!
+In these posts, we look for a network decomposition with polylogarithmic parameters, such an decomposition gives us a polylogarithmic algorithm, which is awesome!

 ## More generally